-No coach would ever complain about having too many shooters on a team.
-I often hear the exact opposite from coaches.
-With the game becoming more and more positionless, it has never been more important for all players to have the ability to shoot.
+No coach would ever complain about having too many shooters on a basketball team.
+I often hear the exact opposite from most coaches: "We have talent, but not enough shooters to spread the floor."

-If all players on the court can shoot, it makes everyone a threat to score at all times and opens up the floor for more driving lanes.
+If all of your players on the court can shoot, it makes everyone a threat to score at all times and opens up the floor for more driving lanes.
 The best programs put an emphasis on shooting and make it a priority both in-season and in the off-season.

-Another way to incorporate shooting in season is to have a season long free throw shooting competition.
+Another way to incorporate shooting in-season is to have a season-long free throw shooting competition.
 Players can shoot free throws before school, before practice, after practice or at lunch or any other time that works best for you and your team.
-This can be done quickly and you can have the amount set at 20, 25, 50 and it can be done daily, twice a week or once a week.
+This can be done quickly and you can have the amount set at 20, 25, 50 and it can be done daily, twice a week, or once a week.

-A great way to incorporate shooting and competition is by having a shooting league in season.
-The league can have a shooting drill that is used every day throughout the year or changed whenever you would like.
-The scores can be recorded just like you would for free throws on the Dr. Dish app or on a whiteboard.
+Taking these a little further, a great way to incorporate shooting and competition during the season is by implementing a "shooting league."
+The league can have a shooting drill that is used every day throughout the year or changed weekly, monthly, etc. The scores can be recorded just like you would for free throws on the Dr. Dish app or on a whiteboard.

-Another challenge or club that was recently created was the One Count Challenge by Coach Ryan Smith (@r_b_j_c ).
+Another challenge or club that was recently created is the "One Count Challenge" by Coach Ryan Smith (@r_b_j_c ).
 The One Count Challenge is a challenge to be able to make 70 out of 100 catch and shoot threes.
 The beauty of this challenge is it can be done with one rebounder or with Dr. Dish.
 You can adjust the number made to whatever the skill level of your players is or make it so the shots have to be taken on the move.
 Get creative with the challenges and make sure the shots you are having players work on are shots they will see in games.